The Bible's Prophetic Accuracy

 Note the detail.

 The prophet names names, I will bring upon Tyrus Nebuchadnezzar king of Babylon.
 The prophet not only says what will happen, he will break down her towers.
-He describes how; her stones and timbers would cast into the midst of the waters, even her dust would be scraped to the bedrock.
+He describes in detail how her stones and timbers would cast into the midst of the waters, even her dust would be scraped to the bedrock.
 Attention to the details is normal for the Bible prophets, and this separates them from the vagueness of false prophets that claim to speak for God.

 Note the chronology.